shakfu/beeware-bundling-tests/README.md

 # beeware-bundling-tests

-A bunch of test to see how to best the amazing beeware toolkit
+A bunch of experiments using the amazing beeware toolkit

 ## Do this first: